 I began in industrial design, studying how materials meet, how parts fit, and how people live with the objects around them.
 A minor in furniture making grounded that education in craft and hands-on execution.

-I moved from furniture design into high-end residential interiors in Manhattan, designing and building complex spaces where coordination and precision were essential.
-Over time, the scale expanded — from shaping elements within buildings to helping shape the buildings themselves, working closely with architects, engineers, trades, and clients.
+I moved into high-end residential interiors in Manhattan, designing and building complex spaces where coordination and precision were essential.
+Over time, the scale expanded—from shaping elements within buildings to helping shape the buildings themselves, working closely with architects, engineers, trades, and clients.

 That progression culminated in the construction of a 15,000-square-foot private residence in Tribeca.